 In conclusion, attempting an acoustic disturbance is not without consequences, and can present a danger for the animal as well as for the interveners, with low chances of success.
 In large mammals, forced displacements or relocations are rarely effective, and the risks of rapid return to the same location are high.

-Does its presence have anything to do with the 2020 visit of a humpback whale to Montréal?
+Is their presence related to the visit of a humpback whale to Montreal in 2020?

-You might remember that 2 years ago, a young female humpback whale showed up in the Port of Montréal.
-A recap of these events can be found here.
-The similarities are striking: the humpback is also a member of the rorqual family, the 2020 occurrence also took place in spring (late May and early June) and both animals were found in similar sections of Montréal waters.
-However, at the present moment, nothing seems to indicate that there is a connection between these two events.
+You may remember that two years ago, a young female humpback whale visited the Port of Montreal.
+Review of the events here.
+The similarities are striking: it was a member of the rorqual family, the situation also took place in the spring (late May and early June for the humpback whale in 2020) and the whales seem to favour to same locations in Montreal waters.
+However, for the moment, there is no indication of a connection between these two events.

 What can I do to help?

-We encourage recreational boaters and kayakers to maintain an even greater distance than 100 metres, i.e. at least 200 metres, in order to afford the whale enough space to maneuver and minimize stress.
+We encourage boaters and kayakers to maintain an even greater distance than 100 meters, at least 200 meters, in order to give the whale all the space it needs to maneuver and reduce its stress.

 What is the link between the Quebec Marine Mammal Emergency Response Network, the Group for Research and Education on Marine Mammals and Whales Online?

-The Quebec Marine Mammal Emergency Response Network brings together organizations and institutions in Quebec that intervene with marine mammals.
-Its mandate is to organize, coordinate and implement measures to reduce accidental deaths of marine mammals, to rescue marine mammals in trouble and to promote the acquisition of knowledge about dead, stranded or drifting animals in the waters of the St. Lawrence bordering Quebec.
-The Network can count on the support of more than 160 volunteers.
-Since the partners joined forces in 2004, they have entrusted the coordination of the Network and its call centre to the Group for Research and Education on Marine Mammals (GREMM).
+The Quebec Marine Mammal Emergency Response Network brings together organizations and institutions in Quebec that work with marine mammals.
+Its mandate is to organize, coordinate and implement measures to reduce accidental marine mammal deaths, to rescue marine mammals in trouble and to promote the acquisition of knowledge about dead, stranded or drifting animals in the waters of the St. Lawrence bordering Quebec.
+The Network can count on the support of over 160 volunteers.
+Since their merger in 2004, the partners have entrusted the coordination of the Network and its call center to the Group for Research and Education on Marine Mammals (GREMM).

-GREMM publishes a magazine, Whales Online, which you are currently consulting.
+GREMM publishes a magazine, Whales Online, which you are currently reading.
 A column is dedicated to the cases handled by the Quebec Marine Mammal Emergency Response Network.